 Community & Equity Workshop Series

-The three-part Community & Equity Workshop Series is the foundation for the new Community & Equity Certificate for WSU Faculty and Staff through the division of Student Affairs.
+The three-part Community & Equity Workshop Series (101, 102, and 103) is the foundation for the new Community & Equity Certificate for WSU Faculty and Staff through the division of Student Affairs.

-The first area builds a foundation for the certificate through the Community & Equity Workshop Series (Equity 101, 102, and 103), which offers an overview of equity at a land-grant institution and promotes conversations about inclusive language, identity exploration, and how to engage across difference.
+The Community & Equity Workshop Series offers an overview of equity at a land-grant institution and promotes conversations about inclusive language, identity exploration, and how to engage across difference.
 Participants also gain tools and best practices for mindfully incorporating these ideas into their work at WSU.

-The Community & Equity Workshop Series is developmental, with each workshop building upon subsequent sessions in the series.
+The Community & Equity Workshop Series is developmental, with subsequent workshops building upon each other in the series.
 As participants develop shared language and explore areas related to Diversity, Equity, and Inclusion, they are able to move together along a continuum of practice within the institution.

 Community & Equity Workshop Series Descriptions: